korzan-og/F1-Racing-Leaderboard-POC/README.md

+[EDIT] Readme for F1 app

 #   F1 Live Leaderboard Application

 This application provides a live view of an F1 racing leaderboard, along with detailed information about a selected driver.
 It uses a backend (Node.js with Express) to retrieve and process data from Confluent Cloud (Kafka) and a frontend (HTML/JavaScript) to display the information.